Jocelyn Pook: Career

 Pook took part in the band ABC's Lexicon Of Love World Tour and appeared in the Julien Temple/ABC movie Mantrap, continuing with a period of recording and performing with artists including Massive Attack, PJ Harvey, Peter Gabriel and as a member of The Communards for their three-year life.
 She also performed in this period as musician/actor with experimental theatre companies Impact Theatre Co-operative and Lumiere & Son, as well as in several productions with The National Theatre.

 As a composer her early works were mainly for dance and she wrote scores for DV8 Physical Theatre, O Vertigo Danse, Wayne MacGregor, Phoenix Dance Company, Shobana Jeyasingh Dance and more recently Akram Khan Company and English National Ballet.
 She worked on several DV8 Physical Theatre shows including Strange Fish which won a Prix Italia Award for Music.

 Pook was a member of composer Jeremy Peyton Jones's post systems music ensemble Regular Music, and recorded their albums for Rough Trade and Century XXI.
 She co-founded neoclassical chamber quartet Electra Strings alongside Australian violinist Sonia Slany.
 The Electra Quartet recorded, arranged and performed with many artists including Jools Holland, Mark Knopfler, The Stranglers, The Cranberries, This Mortal Coil, Nick Cave, Divine Comedy, Paul Weller, Ryuichi Sakamoto, Michael Nyman and Laurie Anderson, and in 1991 appeared in Derek Jarman's film Edward II.

 As a solo recording artist, Pook released several albums, including Deluge (Virgin Records 1997), Flood (Virgin Records 1999) and Untold Things (RealWorld Records 2001 – 2013).
 These also featured several singers she works regularly with, notably Melanie Pappenheim with whom she has collaborated on many projects.

 Her career as a film composer took off when Stanley Kubrick heard her album Deluge and asked her to score his film Eyes Wide Shut.
-The piece “Masked Ball”, which incorporated a fragment of an Orthodox Liturgy played backwards and lyrics sung (or chanted) in Romanian, underscored the masked ball sequence.
+The piece "Masked Ball", which incorporated a fragment of an Orthodox Liturgy played backward and lyrics sung (or chanted) in Romanian, underscored the masked ball sequence.
 Pook's score for Eyes Wide Shut received a Chicago Film Award and a Golden Globe nomination.

 Pook's score to Michael Radford's film The Merchant of Venice with Al Pacino featured countertenor Andreas Scholl and was nominated for a Classical Brit Award.
 Other notable film scores include Brick Lane (Dir: Sarah Gavron), Heidi (Dir: Paul Marcus), Time Out (L’Emploi Du Temps, Dir: Laurent Cantet), Julio Medem's Caótica Ana and Room in Rome, and a piece for the soundtrack to Gangs of New York directed by Martin Scorsese.